-In this article, we’ll show you how easy it is to make time for AdWords management so that you don’t have to spend your budget on pay per click management services, and your campaigns can keep converting.
+In this article, we’ll show you how easy it is to make time for AdWords management so you don’t have to spend your budget on pay-per-click management services, and your campaigns can keep converting.

 1. Ad Spend and Revenue